-It’s been nearly a year since we started social distancing, staying home to make mountains of sourdough, Korean whipped coffees, and focaccia bread art.
+It’s been nearly two years since we started social distancing, staying home to make mountains of sourdough, Korean whipped coffees, and focaccia bread art.
 But for all the at-home deliciousness we’ve mastered, we’re ready for our favorite restaurants!
 So although travel is still off the table, we’re celebrating with a mouthwatering tour of the stories—and recipes—from some of the best-loved, Black-owned vegan restaurants in America.
 From soul food in Detroit to Ethiopian eats in Brooklyn to a soul food empire in Oakland, get ready, because it’s time to eat.

 Souley Vegan in the making

 Running and sustaining a restaurant is already cutthroat enough, with most independently owned eateries closing in the first five years.
 But somehow, even with just $27 in the cash register and zero savings, single mother Tamearra Dyson was undeterred when she left her studies as a nursing student and opened the doors of what would quickly become Souley Vegan, one of the premier vegan soul food restaurants in the country.
 More than a decade later, it’s clear Dyson made the right decision—her Louisiana-inspired recipes have drawn customers and accolades, even nabbing a spot as one of the only vegan restaurants featured on Food Network’s Diners, Drive-Ins, and Dives.

 Southern staples veganized